ryqndev/Intro-To-Web-Dev/final-commented/README.md

-This is probably not what we want our website to look like since this is fairly plain-looking (unless that's what you want) and so the next tool we're going to reach for is called CSS
+This is probably not what we want our website to look like since this is fairly plain-looking (unless that's what you want) and so the next tool we're going to reach for is called CSS.

+Main takeaway: HTML defines the *content* and *structure* of the webpage.

 # Understanding CSS